bmsgit1/nand2tetris/chapter6_assembler/README.md

 **nand2tetris project 6**
-My implementation of an assembler that translates a Hack assembly files (.asm) into a Hack machine language file (.hack).
-Works for all test files provided by nand2tetris course.
+My implementation of an assembler that translates a Hack assembly file (.asm) into a Hack machine language file (.hack).
+Works for all test .asm files provided by the nand2tetris course (see .asm files in test folder).

 - see hack_language_specification.png for Hack language syntax
 - potential improvements: